obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 aliases:
   - Limitations
   - Sync limitations
+  - Sync FAQ
 ---
 This page lists some of the common questions related to questions and limitations for [[Introduction to Obsidian Sync|Obsidian Sync]].

 ## General

-### What operating systems does obsidian sync support?
+### What operating systems does Obsidian Sync support?

 Obsidian Sync supports every platform that Obsidian can run on.
 Currently that means Windows, macOS, Linux, Android and iOS.

 ### How much storage do I have?

-The storage limit will depend upon which Obsidian Sync plan you are subscribed to.
+The storage limit depends on which Obsidian Sync plan you are subscribed to.
+The maximum storage amount is 100 GB.
 This storage limit includes [[Version history|version history]].
+You can view **Storage usage** in the Obsidian app by going to **Settings → Sync**.

 ### How many remote vaults can I have?